CiscoLives/LTRATO-2001/docs/tasks/task4/step2.rst

         :align: center
         :width: 75%

 #.
 Select 2 results for comparison and click **Compare** icon.
-This additional step is required as Job can include several requests ran as Job Bundle:
+This additional step is required as Job can include several requests run as Job Bundle:

     .. image:: images/xpresso-jobs-compare-7.png
         :align: center